Heather Burke

-Heather Burke FAHA (born 1966) is an Australian historical archaeologist and a Professor in the College of Humanities, Arts and Social Sciences at Flinders University.
+Heather Burke FAHA (born 1966) is an Australian historical archaeologist and a professor in the College of Humanities, Arts and Social Sciences at Flinders University.

 Early life and education

 Burke attended Mount Cotton State School and Marymount College (Gold Coast, Queensland).
 Burke obtained a bachelor's degree in archaeology from the University of New England in 1987, and a PhD from the same university in 1997.
 Her doctoral thesis investigated the expression of ideology through architectural style in the city of Armidale, New South Wales, during the period 1830–1930.
 It was published in 1999 as Meaning and Ideology in Historical Archaeology.

-Family and Personal Life
+Family and personal life

-Heather Burke was born at the Mater Hospital, Brisbane, to Roma Burke (née Dean), formally Askew, and Peter Burke in 1966.
+Heather Burke was born at the Mater Hospital, Brisbane, to Roma Burke (née Dean), formerly Askew, and Peter Burke in 1966.
 She is the youngest of four children; Terry, Lyndell and Robyn.

 In a 2022 interview with Emily Kessel, Burke emphasised how she 'looks forward' to one of her family's traditions, watching Sharknado every Christmas in North Queensland.